javigs82/ansible-role-clickhouse/README.md

 <URL-zookeeperN> ansible_ssh=<ip>

 ```
-where URL is can be the IP or the DNS that will be resolved in runtime.
+where URL (inventory_hostname) can be the IP or the DNS that will be resolved in runtime.

 Notice that in order to build the cluster, `clickhouse` group and `zookeeper` group are mandatory